Hubert & Takako: Production

-The series' overseas animation was provided by Malaysian animation studio Inspidea.
+The series' overseas animation was provided by Malaysian animation studio Inspidea, with additional animation from Caribara Animation's Montreal divisions and Toutenkartoon Canada.
+Xilam licensed the series out to MTV Oy and MTV Juniori in Finland, VRT and Ketnet in Belgium, Disney Channel in Japan, Disney XD in Latin America, Australia, New Zealand and Brazil, Nickelodeon, Nickelodeon Sonic and Amazon Prime Video in India, Kanal 2 in Estonia, K2 and Frisbee in Italy, PLUSPLUS in Ukraine, EBC Yoyo in Taiwan and Biggs in Portugal.

-Two English dubs for the show were produced, one produced by ID Audio in London with the voices of Wayne Forester and Harriet Carmichael, and another produced by SDI Media in Los Angeles with the voices of Joe Ochman and Marieve Herington.
-The ID Audio dub currently only has one episode ("Pig Tears") available online, while the SDI Media dub can be watched partially on several Xilam-branded YouTube channels and fully on Kidoodle.TV, with "Psycho Tango" and "Hell's Pig" skipped.
+Two English dubs for the show were produced, one by ID Audio in London with the voices of Wayne Forester and Harriet Carmichael, and another by SDI Media in Los Angeles with the voices of Joe Ochman and Marieve Herington.
+The ID Audio dub currently only has one episode ("Pig Tears") available online, while the SDI Media dub can be watched partially on several Xilam-branded YouTube channels and fully on Kidoodle.TV (with "Psycho Tango" and "Hell's Pig" skipped) until its removal in late 2025.

 In other media

 Video games

 A mobile game featuring Hubert and Takako entitled "Hubert perd les pédales" has been released.